staskochkin/sourcekit-mraid-ios/README.md

                                        rootViewController:self];

-Wait for the MRAIDInterstitialDelegate 'mraidInterstitialAdReady:' callback and do the following when the Ad is ready to be shown on screen:
+Wait for the SKMRAIDInterstitialDelegate 'mraidInterstitialAdReady:' callback and do the following when the Ad is ready to be shown on screen:

 	[mraidInterstitial show];

 Step 4: (Optional) To see logging:

-	[SourceKitLogger setLogLevel:SourceKitLogLevelDebug];   // select desired log level
+	[SKLogger setLogLevel:SourceKitLogLevelDebug];   // select desired log level

-Step 5: (Optional) Implement the MRAIDServiceDelegate Protocol if you wish to listen for and take action on MRAID tel, calendar, sms, storePicture, inlineVideo, and open browser events.
+Step 5: (Optional) Implement the SKMRAIDServiceDelegate Protocol if you wish to listen for and take action on MRAID calendar, storePicture, inlineVideo, and open browser events.

 That's it!